Mmark94/SCRaMbLE-SIM/README.md

 ## <a name="usage"></a>Usage
-Following are some applications of SCRaMbLE-SIM with some example of how to use them.
+Following are some applications of SCRaMbLE-SIM with some examples of how to use them.

 ### <a name="genome_evolution"></a>Genome evolution through SCRaMbLE
 All the essential functions to SCRaMbLE a chromosome are in the scripts SCRaMbLE_simulation_3.py or SCRaMbLE_simulation_3_circular.py.
 You can SCRaMbLE a chromosome within python by calling the function **force_SCRaMLE_lin_cir** or **SCRaMbLE_muliple_chrs** if you have multiple chromosomes.